Siege: Age of gunpowder

 The introduction of gunpowder and the use of cannons brought about a new age in siege warfare.
 Cannons were first used in Song dynasty China during the early 13th century, but did not become significant weapons for another 150 years or so.
-In early decades, cannons could do little against strong castles and fortresses, providing little more than smoke and fire.
+In early decades, cannons were ineffective against strong castles and fortresses, providing little more than smoke and fire.
 By the 16th century, however, they were an essential and regularized part of any campaigning army, or castle's defences.

 The greatest advantage of cannons over other siege weapons was the ability to fire a heavier projectile, farther, faster, and more often than previous weapons.
 They could also fire projectiles in a straight line, so that they could destroy the bases of high walls.
 Thus, 'old fashioned' walls – that is, high and, relatively, thin – were excellent targets, and, over time, easily demolished.
 In 1453, the Theodosian Walls of Constantinople, the capital of the Roman Empire, were broken through in just six weeks by the 62 cannons of Mehmed II's army, although in the end the conquest was a long and extremely difficult siege with heavy Ottoman casualties due to the repeated attempts at taking the city by assault.